mezis/git-check-ci/README.md

 The spawned server check the CI status over HTTP every minute and stores the response in the Git configuration (used as an IPC of sorts).

-It's done that way because `GitCheckCI` needs to be really, really fast---anything slower than 30ms will make your prompt feel unresponsive.
+It's done that way because the `_git_ci_*` shell functions need to be really, really fast---anything slower than 30ms will make your prompt feel unresponsive.